farzana-alamgir/farzana-alamgir.github.io/_pages/about.md

 ---

-I am an Assistant Professor of Economics at Algoma University, Department of Economics (Brampton).
+I am an Assistant Professor of Economics at Algoma University, Faculty of Business & Economics (Brampton).
 My primary research interest is in the areas of Macroeconomics, with a focus on sovereign default models.

-Contact: alamgirf@mcmaster.ca
+Contact: farzana.alamgir@algomau.ca